 Therefore, in uncertain scenarios the economics of SMR become more comparable to that of building large reactors.
 Nevertheless, the technology is not mature enough to further conclude on the economics, with cost estimates varying widely, amongst others depending on the country of construction.
-Estimates for overnight reported, 67 while other estimates put investment cost (i.e. including interest) to the range 4 920-7 770 EUR/kWe.
-68
+Estimates for overnight cost varying between 3 850 EUR/kWe and 7 750 EUR/kWe for one-unit 225 MW LWR plant have been reported, while other estimates put investment cost (i.e. including interest) to the range 4 920-7 770 EUR/kWe.